jakearchibald/jakearchibald.com/static-build/posts/2021/10/cors/index.md

 …to expose (almost) all the headers, if the request is sent without credentials (more on that in a bit).

-The `Set-Cookie` and `Set-Cookie2` (a deprecated failed 'sequel' to `Set-Cookie`) headers are never exposed to avoid leaking cookies across sites.
+The `Set-Cookie` and `Set-Cookie2` (a deprecated failed 'sequel' to `Set-Cookie`) headers are never exposed, to avoid leaking cookies across sites.

 Try it in the CORS playground: